wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a href="#LaptopWay">B. On a macOS laptop using Docker</a>

    - Use automation to install the Consult agent
-   - Use this to learn about basic CLI commands, API calls, GUI menus
+   - Use this to learn about basic CLI commands, starting/stopping the Agent, API calls, GUI menus

 <a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes)</a>

-   - Use this to learn about configuration of nodes in 3 Availability Zones within a single region, app Gateways, Sidecar monitoring
+   - Use this to learn about configuration of 5 Consul nodes in 3 Availability Zones within a single region, app Gateways, Sidecar monitoring

 <a href="#Enmeshed">D. In a single 6-node datacenter</a>